andrei-galkin/imdoto/README.md

 # Arguments
 Argument | Description
 ------------ | -------------
-engine | google or bing
-key    | Denotes the term or phrases you want to search for.
+engine | google, bing and yandex key    | Denotes the term or phrases you want to search for.
 For more than one keywords, wrap it in single quotes. folder | The name of the folder where the downloaded images will be stored type   | File types such as jpeg, png, bmp, gif or * is any file type